Hope College: compassion. The heart of our approach.

 Frequently Asked Questions

 Hope College is open to all Carers of students who are under the Slough Community Mental Health Team, as well as people who use BRAVE or MHICS.
+You are welcome to attend alone or with the person you support.
 However, we ask that anyone who accompanies a student takes an active part in the course.
 Any supporters who accompany students will also need to complete their own enrolment form.

 They run once a year and serve as a great introduction to our service.
 We usually hold an Open Day in February every year, and will send out details closer to the time.
 If you miss it, don’t worry!
 You can still sign up for Hope College groups by completing the form here.